DIY Workbench Ideas

 How to Build a DIY Workbench

-While there are a hundred variations of wood workbench plans, most are take-offs on a few similar and basic designs.
+While there are a hundred variations of wooden workbench plans, most are take-offs on a few similar and basic designs.

-Below, we’ll find the two most common and popular DIY workbench ideas.
-The “Classic” and the “Cheap” DIY workbench plans.
-And each of these workbench plans can easily be adapted to fit any Basement, Garage, or Workshop.
+Below, we’ll find the two most common and popular DIY workbench ideas: the “Classic” and “Cheap” plans.
+Each plan can easily be adapted to fit any Basement, Garage, or Workshop.

 How hard is it to build a workbench?
-We think (by DIY standards), building a workbench is one of the most straightforward DIY jobs you will accomplish.
+We think (by DIY standards) that building a workbench is one of the most straightforward DIY jobs you will accomplish.

 Step One: Determine the Best Size for the Workbench

-The first step in building this DIY workbench is to Confirm the size of the bench that suits your space.
-(Our instructions are for a typical workbench size – 30″ deep x 60″ long).
+The first step in building this DIY workbench is to Confirm the size that suits your space.
+(Our instructions are for a typical 30″ deep x 60″ long workbench size.)

 Step Two: Determine Your Budget